dinushchathurya/laravel-gh-ost-example/README.md

 - Handles rollback in case of migration failure.
 - Supports extracting and processing `gh-ost` migrations for schema changes.

+## Required Scripts

+You need to add the following `gh-ost-with-tracking.sh` scripts to your Laravel project's root directory.

 ## Setup Environment Variables

 In GitHub, navigate to your repository and go to `Settings` > `Secrets`.
 Add the following environment variables: